 - A user can have access to multiple OUs

 - Roles are assigned to a user group for a particular OU, not directly to a user - a user won’t be able to access anything in iPassport without being member of a user group

 - Should a user need special permissions over other members of a user group, then a separate user group should be created for that purpose

-Please note: When a user is created in the account, they get assigned a default (home) OU.
-This doesn’t grant any access to the OU; it’s purpose is to be able to limit access to the user’s personal records (e.g., skills, leave) to key users in that OU.
-In short, the default OU is to do with who can see a user’s records rather than with what the user can see.
+Please note: When a user is created in the account, they must be assigned a Home (Default) OU.
+This doesn’t grant any access to the OU.
+Its purpose is to be able to limit access to the user’s personal records (e.g., skills, leave), so that only key users in that OU can view them.
+In short, the Home OU is about who can see a user’s records rather than what the user can see.

 As well as having OUs to organise documents, there are two other labels to be aware of.

 Within iPassport, a document Type refers to whether the document is an SOP, Policy, a ‘regular’ Document, COSHH, External Document, Health & Safety or a Job Description.
 This has to be assigned at the time of creating the controlled document within iPassport because their formats and related information vary.
 The structure of permissions allows granting access to the different types of documents independently, so a user might have permission to view SOPs in a given OU but not view the Job Descriptions in that same OU.
 There are dedicated search filters for the type of document which in conjunction with OU search filters, allow isolating all the documents of one type in one OU.